Home

 Advertisement

 On the surface, such a deal would appear to be of debateable merit.
 Netomnia’s fibre has already overbuilt a good chunk of Virgin Media’s existing network, although there’s only a smaller overlap with nexfibre’s FTTP.
-VMO2/nexfibre would thus gain some additional FTTP coverage through the deal and a nice boost in customer numbers, but whether that’s enough to justify the price tag is another question.
-The faster upgrade path in HFC areas is a benefit too, but it’s not like VMO2 were spending much on those in the first place.
+VMO2/nexfibre would thus gain some additional FTTP coverage through the deal (overall coverage gain of over 0.5 million premises) and a nice boost in customer numbers, but whether that’s enough to justify the price tag is another question.
+The faster FTTP upgrade path for some HFC areas is a benefit too, but it’s not like VMO2 were spending much on those in the first place (see earlier figure).

 However, the buyers also gain by removing a rapidly rising competitive player in the alternative network space, which at the same time prevents the market’s largest altnet – CityFibre – from securing its own merger with the Netomnia and thus growing the scale it needs to properly compete; this alone could be seen as a win for VMO2, albeit a potentially expensive one.